-Hydrocodone and other meds used for pain purposes have been known to cause issues with memory.
-Understanding why this occurs is a top priority for those who suffer the side effects of opioid use.
-For an addict, memory loss is just one of the potential effects of using too much hydrocodone, pain pills, or illicit substances like heroin.
+Hydrocodone can affect memory, and cause other cognitive deficits.
+Understanding why this occurs and how to correct it is a top priority for those who want to overcome the lingering side effects of opioid use.
+For an addict, memory loss is just one of the potential effects of using too much hydrocodone or any opioid medication.1

 15 Years Experience by Professionals Who Understand Your Journey.